RDU Privacy Statement

 Disclosure to Third Parties

-As a governmental agency, we are governed by public records laws.
+As a governmental entity, we are governed by public records laws and all information we receive may be subject to disclosure as a public record.
 Any information that we receive through use of our site is subject to the same provisions as information provided on paper.
-Otherwise, we do not share personal identifying information with any third party without your permission.
-We disclose only in aggregate form our statistical analyses or demographics of users to third parties.
-This information is not reported or used in any manner that would reveal personally identifiable information, and will not be released to any outside parties unless we are legally required to do so in connection with law enforcement investigations or other legal proceedings.
+Otherwise, we do not share personal identifying information with any third party.
+Statistical analyses or demographics of users is not reported or used in any manner by the Authority that would reveal personally identifiable information, and will not be released to any outside parties unless we are legally required to do so.